-Growing2gether launched in the Scottish Highlands in 2017 and now runs in 12 schools, reaching as far north as Thurso.
+Growing2gether launched in the Scottish Highlands in 2017 and currently runs in nine schools, reaching as far north as Thurso.
 Here is a list of where we work.

 Growing2gether is a fantastic addition to what we can give pupils.
 It is unique in the way it develops skills, encourages participation, grows self-respect and responsibility.
 The opportunity for pupils to develop a close relationship with a child is an eye-opener.
 They learn what it is to be respected and, from that, follows the importance of resilience and reliability.